aspandit/tsx-react-chess/README.md

 # Chess
 This repository contains a two-player chess game written primarily in TypeScript and leveraging the React framework.
-This project was created from scratch.
+This project was created from scratch using Vite.
 No vibe coding was used to create/complete this project.

 ![Pawn Promotion Scenario Screenshot](public/tsx-react-chess-screenshot.png "Chess")